entando/entando-docs/vuepress/docs/next/tutorials/consume/high-avail-tutorial.md

 ```sh
 kubectl apply -f entando-app.yaml
 ```
-You now have an activated Redis implementation for a highly available cluster of Entando.
+You now have a high availability cluster of Entando with Redis implementation.